 - Interests and behaviors (e.g.: use fitness apps on phones; what type is preferred overall)

-- What frustration your app relieves
+- What frustration does your app relieves

 Use data from tools such as Google Analytics or app store analytics to substantiate this slide with facts and figures.